5 Design Tips To Ace Cross-Channel Marketing in 2022

 Most customers take less than 5 seconds to drop out from a transaction and UI/UX accounts for a majority of those drops.

-Beyond customer experience, cross-channel marketing is good for your business’ bottom line too.
-Cross-channel email marketing can yield up to 24 percent higher ROI if done well.
+Brands with cross-channel engagement have 89% of customers returning to the brand.
+But beyond customer experience, cross-channel marketing is good for your business’ bottom line too.
+In the case of B2C marketing, multichannel campaigns can yield up to 24 percent higher ROI.

 But all good things come with a challenge.
 Right?
 Otherwise, where is the fun in scaling the peaks?